lordspline/linux/Documentation/driver-api/mtd/nand_ecc.rst

 Measurements showed this was a good move.
-The run-time roughly halved compared with attempt 4 with 4 times unrolled, and we only require 1/3rd of the processor time compared to the current code in the linux kernel.
+The run-time roughly halved compared with attempt 4 with 4 times unrolled, and we only require 1/3rd of the processor time compared to the current code in the peenux kernel.

 However, still I thought there was more.
 I didn't like all the if statements.
 Why not keep a running parity and only keep the last if